A Guest Testimony from Oguta George Brother Oguta contacted me…

-In this life, you and I have made God our Father and His Son our enemies.
+By nature, you and I have made God our Father and His Son our enemies.
 Given our fallen natures, we routinely act contrary to God’s will and commands.
-This is a scriptural fact.
+(See Romans 3:23)

 Sometimes in boldness, we peek over our trench wall with an angry face, shaking a fist.

 But then we open our Bibles and we read of submission and humility.

 “Submission!
 God is the one making life hard on us!” we grumble.

 At times, we may stop our rebellion, but our frustrated, confused hearts keep us tucked down in our trench, unwilling to stop hiding.